Activate SSL / TLS / HTTPS - Renew Certificates

 Prequesites

-2. An HTTPS listener must be active.
+2. An HTTPS Listener must be active

 The certificate can be uploaded via Certificates → Local certificates using the button at the bottom left:

-Importing certificate via ZIP file
+Import certificate via ZIP file

 The easiest way to import a certificate is via a zip file.